roberttkach/navigator/MIGRATIONS.md

 for v in message["extras"]]`, and save the updated payload back to your FSM storage.

-## Chronicle inline snapshot migration
+## Chronicle inline snapshot compatibility

-Snapshots that still use the legacy `inline_id` field for messages are no longer accepted during history loading.
-Update those snapshots by moving the stored value to the supported `inline` field (or dropping it entirely if not needed) before deploying this version.
+Snapshots that still use the legacy `inline_id` field for messages remain loadable.
+The chronicle loader ignores unknown fields such as `inline_id`, so no migration is required, although you may still drop that key from stored snapshots if it is not needed.